aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/0-setup/3- AWS Cloud9 IDE/_index.en.md

 1. Select **Next step**.

-1. You may leave **Environment settings** at their defaults for launching a new **t2.micro** EC2 instance based on Amazon Linux which will be paused after **30 minutes** of inactivity.
+1. For *Instance type*, choose **t3.small**.
+Keep the defaults in the other sections.
 Select **Next step**.

 1. Review the environment settings and select **Create environment**.
 It will take a few minutes for your Cloud9 environment to be provisioned and prepared.

 1. Once ready, your IDE will open to a welcome screen.
 Below that, you should see a terminal prompt.
 Close the *Welcome* tab and drag up the terminal window to give yourself more space to work in.

 ![Cloud9](../images/0-setup-cloud9.png)